 Nestled in the cliffs of Point Loma, the Cabrillo National Monument is the point where a European person named Juan Rodriguez Cabrillo first set foot on the West Coast.

-The site commemorates the landing of Juan Rodriguez Cabrillo at the San Diego Bay on 1542, September 28, by a historic statue standing tall since 1988.
-From this point, visitors will get spectacular views of the whole of San Diego, including the downtown and the surrounding areas.
+The site commemorates the landing of Juan Rodriguez Cabrillo at San Diego Bay on 1542 September 28, by a historic statue standing tall since 1988.
+From this point, visitors will get spectacular views of San Diego, including the downtown and the surrounding areas.

-And as you are done with the views, there is an exhibit hall right next to the monument where you can learn all about Cabrillo’s life.
+As you are done with the views, there is an exhibit hall next to the monument where you can learn about Cabrillo’s life.

-Since you would be already in Point Loma Peninsula while visiting the monument, there are other fun things to do in San Diego as of here.
+Since you would be already in Point Loma Peninsula while visiting the monument, there are other fun things to explore in San Diego here.

 You will find amazing hiking trails, tide pools, and much more.